Looking for your first job? How recent graduates can save money by using the right credit card to offset networking and job interview expenses.

 Besides flights and hotel stays, your rewards card could also help you save on meals when traveling.

-- The Capital One Savor Cash Rewards card offers 4 percent back on dining and entertainment.
+- The Capital One Savor Cash Rewards Credit Card offers 4 percent back on dining and entertainment.

 - The Uber Visa card may be an even better choice, earning 4 points per dollar on restaurants, including UberEATS, and 3 points per dollar on airfare and hotels.